 The Difference Between a Game Ranger and Field Guide

-Game rangers are primarily responsible for the management of wildlife reserves or national parks, as well as ensuring the safety of protected areas under their management.
+A game ranger is primarily responsible for the management of wildlife reserves or national parks, as well as ensuring the safety of protected areas under their management.
 Their duties include ensuring the continued well-being of wildlife, population management, game capture and introductions, controlled burning, alien vegetation management, high profile animal monitoring, fence and infrastructure management, environmental education, as well as important administrative duties.
 Essentially, protection of the animals and land.

 In various national parks, game rangers also form part of anti-poaching units, protect animals and act as boots on the ground, ensuring the success of conservation efforts.
 At various private game reserves, such as Shamwari, there is an anti-poaching team dedicated to protecting the land and animals within the area.